kristianhnielsen/freelance-website-astro/src/content/blog/Why You Should't Use Google Analytics.md

 ---
-title: "Why You Should Not Use Google Analytics"
+title: "Why You Shouldn't Use Google Analytics"
 description: This blog post highlights concerns over Google Analytics' compliance with GDPR and user privacy.
 It provides alternatives to Google Analytics that are GDPR-compliant and maintain user data privacy.
 published: 2023-04-16
 language: "en"